Cross-border car purchase and registration

 First Case: professional business or private sale

 According to the law, the seller can only exclude warranties for the used car, either when the seller acts as a private person in private sales or when both the buyer and seller act as traders in professional businesses.
-To achieve this, the trader may use one of following phrases in the sales contract:

-„Händlerkauf“, „Händlergeschäft“ = buyer and seller are traders
+„Händlerkauf“, „Händlergeschäft“= buyer and seller are traders

 „Käufer bestätigt Gewerbetreibender“ = buyer confirms to be trader